- Search magazine...

 5. Baths of Caracalla, Rome

 They represent one of the greatest examples of imperial baths and are the best preserved.
-Built on the slopes of the Aventino they were inaugurated in 216 by Caracalla.
+Built on the slopes of the Aventino, they were inaugurated in 216 by Caracalla.
 The water supply of the Baths was provided by a branch of the Acqua Marcia aqueduct, which, passing the Via Appia, rested on the already existing Arch of Drusus, near Porta San Sebastiano.
 The plan of the complex has a rectangular shape and was a place not only dedicated to sports and body care but also to study and strolling.
 The Baths ceased their function in 535 during the Gothic War.
-Following the abandonment, they were looted and the precious materials were removed to be reused in other
+Following the abandonment, they were looted, and the precious materials were removed to be reused in other

 buildings.
 Click and visit the Themae Antoninianae.